phuonganhcorn/XLM_Finetune_QLora/README.md

 #### Author: Ngo Phuong Anh

 > [!NOTE]
-> - This model is an optimized version of **XLMRoBERTa model** for finetuning it for QA task by **applied LoRA/QLoRA** into training process.
+> - This model is an optimized version of **XLMRoBERTa model** for QA task by **applied LoRA/QLoRA** into training process.
-> - This project is inspired by a state-of-art **Mistral7B Large Language model** and a Finetuned XLMRoBERTa Version for Vietnamese Question Answering made by Nguyen Vu Le Binh.
+> - This project is inspired by a state-of-art **Mistral7B Large Language model** and a Finetuned XLMRoBERTa Version for Vietnamese Question Answering Model made by Nguyen Vu Le Binh.

 ### OVERVIEW